hail-is/hail/hail/python/hail/docs/getting_started_developing.rst

     conda activate hail

-Install dependencies using pip:
+Now the shell prompt should include the name of the environment, in this case "hail".

+Use make to install dependencies:

 .. code-block:: bash

-    pip install -U -r hail/python/requirements.txt -r hail/python/dev-requirements.txt

-Now the shell prompt should include the name of the environment, in this case "hail".
+    make -C hail install-deps

 Now you can import hail from a python interpreter::